Creatine for Hypertrophy? Expert Opinion, Pro Tips & Examples

 What is creatine?

-Creatine is a naturally occurring compound that is found in small amounts in certain foods and is also produced by the body.
-It plays a key role in the production of energy during high-intensity, short-duration activities, such as weightlifting and sprinting.
+Creatine is a naturally occurring compound found in small quantities in certain foods (primarily meat and fish) and is also synthesized by the body.
+It plays a crucial role in ATP production, providing energy for high-intensity, short-duration activities like weightlifting and sprinting.

 How does creatine work for hypertrophy?